 3. Create an LLC Operating Agreement

-The next step to changing your sole proprietorship to an LLC is to create and file an Operating Agreement.
+The next step to transfer your sole proprietorship to an LLC is to create and file an operating agreement.
 LLCs must have this document in place to outline different parts of the business and how it will be run.
-The contents of an Operating Agreement change depending on your industry and ownership, but there are generally 6 key factors to include:
+The contents of an operating agreement change depending on your industry and ownership, but there are generally 6 key factors to include:

-How the business was created and how ownership stakes and power are structured between all members of the company.
+How the business was created and how ownership stakes and power are structured among all members of the company.

 How the business is managed.
 How organizational changes are made and, if applicable, which members hold the power to do so.

 An outline of how money was raised to fund the business and how that might translate to power within the company.
 Some companies also draw up how they will raise funding through investments and loans and how that can change the company structure.

 This section provides a structure of how members will divide and share financial and physical assets.

 Contingencies put in place to follow when adding or subtracting a member from the LLC.
 This can be important to consider if you plan to bring on multiple members as your business grows.